JamesCobley/CysNet/README.md

 neither L/H -> missing
 ```

-The protein LFQ matrix is not used to calculate redox marginals.
-Protein abundance or copy-number information is used later for abundance-scaled or copy-number-scaled oxiform constraints.
+The protein LFQ / PG matrix is not used to calculate redox marginals.
+Protein abundance or copy-number information is used only after redox calculation for copy-number-scaled oxiform constraints.

 ## Installation